rohitsx/streamSync/README.md

 StreamSync is a tool designed for creators and their audience, offering a more interactive alternative to traditional super chats, which are limited to text messages.
 With StreamSync, users can send super chats, but with a unique twist: if the creator is interested, they can directly speak with the audience member through our extension.

+Currently, we support Solana (with plans to integrate more currencies).
+Users can send Solana to creators, and similar to traditional super chats, messages from those who pay are prioritized—those who contribute more will have their messages featured higher.
+However, the payment will only be debited from the user’s account once they’ve had a conversation with the creator.

+This tool is especially useful for creators in finance, ed-tech, or consultancy, allowing them to have more direct interactions with their audience while maintaining the familiar experience of super chats.

 ## Features

 - **Personal Wallet**: Create your personal wallet to receive Solana from your audience.